Biomedical Engineering, B.S.

 Many laboratory experiences coincide with courses in the basic sciences and engineering.

-Each biomedical engineering student at SLU completes a senior capstone design project, a hands-on experience.
+Each biomedical engineering student at SLU completes a senior capstone design project, which is a hands-on experience.
 This year-long project may be explored as an individual, but the projects most often involve groups of students from biomedical engineering, other engineering or computer science departments, biological or medical departments or engineers from corporations.
-The capstone course is designed to fully embed the student in a project that will challenge even the exceptional student to integrate their previous training and develop their abilities as an engineer.
+The capstone course fully embeds the student in a project that will challenge even exceptional students to integrate their previous training and develop their abilities as engineers.

 SLU's well-equipped laboratories emphasize measurement techniques and experimental methods.
 Each biomedical engineering student’s sequence of courses will vary according to credits taken in high school, ability level, individual preference and career goals.
 In addition, all students in the biomedical engineering program are exposed to concepts of entrepreneurship and an entrepreneurial mindset through the curriculum and extracurricular opportunities.

 The flexibility available within the major offers students an increased opportunity to experience research.
-More than 25% of our undergraduate student population participates in an organized research experience within the program.
+More than 25% of our undergraduate students participate in an organized research experience within the program.

 Careers